FaazAbidi/News-Aggregator/README.md

 One of the required features for this API was to store the data from the API into a database such that, if a request is repeated, the response is returned from the database and does not need a new API call.
 It can be achieved, as suggested in the description, by some expiry limit.
 If request is past the expiry limit then fresh call is made.

 To implement this feature, I designed my schema to include a `fetched_at` column in the `news_article` table.
-This column is updated for each row that's part of the response whenever there is a fetch request from the database, allowing for easy tracking of whether the expiry rate has passed or not.
+This column is updated for each row that's part of the response whenever there is a fetch request from the database, allowing for easy tracking of whether the expiry limit has passed or not.
 When a new request comes in, the system checks the `last_fetched` value from the latest news article entry and compares it with the current time using `datetime.now()`.
 I have currently set the expiry limit to be `5 minutes`.

 ## Assumptions